tvaroglu/viewing_party/README.md

     - The `Services::RequestEndpoints` [module](https://github.com/tvaroglu/viewing_party/blob/main/app/models/services/request_endpoints.rb) will also need to be customized to remove placeholder query param interpolation and `private` method calls to `Rails.application.credentials` for API authentication via the v3 token method (shown above)

-* How to run the test suite
+* How to run the test suite:
     ```bash
     $ bundle exec rspec -fd
     ```